Propeller Design with OpenFOAM

 Check out the video (CAESES as a GUI for OpenFOAM) in our video section.
 There is also a nice blog post (blade analysis for propellers) which shows how to quickly generate a fully-parametric blade model from a set of given NURBS surfaces (for blade designers).
 Another blog post about a Wageningen B-Series propeller comes with a short video that shows how to quickly generate these specific propeller geometries including a link to online propeller tools.

 If you have further questions about coupling CAESES® and OpenFOAM, please drop us a line, or take a look into the CAESES® forum where plenty of posts deal with this topic (just enter e.g. “OpenFOAM” into the search field).
+For instance, see this detailed description about running the Ahmed Body using OpenFOAM from within CAESES®.

 See also the marine section for related content about propeller design.